 Pre-approval for your auto loan will not only provide you with a budget to work with, but it will also provide a set goal of expenditure that the dealership will likely attempt to match.

-So, if you have new year resolutions that include buying a car this year, remember what we’ve discussed here in order to best negotiate your new car price:
+So, if you plan on buying a car this year, remember what we’ve discussed here in order to best negotiate your new car price:

 - Do your homework on the car you want and the costs associated

 - Auto loans are best addressed with pre-approval

 - Don’t name the price first, but let the manager name it last

 Happy hunting and best of luck in negotiating your new car price!